Hubcap Tree

 Before arriving at the museum I turned off on a whim to check out the picnic area.
 It was delightful.
 No other people were there.
 Old thick junipers shade the picnic tables.
 This was once the campground and the spaces and little roads are scaled for Model Ts.
 I found a choice spot in front of a serviceberry bush in full yellow fall color and saw a turkey, crows, and a hawk.

-It was here in the old campground that first noticed a little sandstone brick building that looked a bit like an ancient pueblo structure.
-It was a restroom.
 The reinterpretation of ancient architecture for modern purposes at Mesa Verde in the early twenties created a cluster of unique historic buildings on Chapin Mesa – a layer of history upon prehistory.

 Jesse Nusbaum (1887-1975) was born in Greeley, Colorado and became an archaeologist when the science was new.
 He studied teaching and then taught in Las Vegas, New Mexico before becoming an archaeologist and architect, undertaking work on new and ancient buildings, including the Palace of the Governors and the State Art Museum in Santa Fe.